Friday, 12 July 2024

 I used the TIG torch to heat the handle and form a local bend as an experiment.
 The problem I have with forming hot bends by my usual approach - a MAPP torch - is that the heated area is so big, the bend is anything but sharp; OK if you want it like that, but this one needs to be in just the right place.

 It's worked rather well I think.
-I'll show you how it works when I put the FH clutch together.
+Here you can see it in action, helping put the FH clutch together.

 No comments: